 Note: all the various scanning modes can be found under the “installation” menu of every FTA satellite decoder.

 Various Methods of Scanning/Searching Channels on FTA Decoders

 In this section, I shall provide, in a comprehensive manner, how you can search for or scan satellite tv channels on any standalone free-to-air satellite receiver.
 This method will work regardless of the brand of the decoder.

 1. Method One: PID Scan/Search

 Suffice to say this mode is uncommon with most standalone decoders.
 PID stands for “package identifier” (or PID).
 This tech tells the receiver what to do with the packet.
 As one would expect, PID is more complicated than manual scan and the rest, here you input the satellite, the frequency, the symbol rate, the polarization, the Video-PID, Audio-PID, and Pcr-PID.

 - Video-PID = PID for Video stream

 - Audio-PID= PID for Audio Stream

 - PCR-PID= PID for PCR Stream(Program clock reference) is used to synchronize the video and audio packets, however, most of the time, this data is embedded into the video stream.

 You will need to input all the values appropriately and then scan.
 Note this will only bring the channel on that TP with the PID data.

 2. Second Method: The Manual Scan/Search

-The interpretation of this is that will need to do the search manually on your own. this in satellite term means you need to input the frequency, symbol rate and the polarization of the channel you want to scan.
+The interpretation of this is that will need to do the search manually on your own. this in satellite term means you need to input the frequency, symbol rate, and polarization of the channel you want to scan.
 As opposed to a PID scan, you don’t need the PCR, Audio, and video data.
-A manual scan allows you search a particular frequency alone without affecting others and it’s faster.
+A manual scan allows you to search a particular frequency alone without affecting others and it’s faster.